Performance Measures Testing

 In order to identify locations with active subscribers for testing purposes, beginning with the testing start dates and biannually thereafter, carriers must download certified locations that they have already filed in the HUBB using a comma separated variable (CSV) file and add a carrier-generated, alpha-numeric subscriber ID – such as an account number – that serves as a unique identifier for each location with an active subscriber.
 Carriers should not use any personally identifiable information – such as a customer phone number or social security number – in a subscriber ID.
 Carriers must then upload this new file into the PMM system, which selects a random sample of those locations for speed and latency testing and provides the obligated speed tiers to be tested.

-Please note that for funds with multiple speed tiers, the obligated speed tier to be tested for some locations may not be the same as the speed tier reported for that location in the HUBB.
+For funds with multiple speed tiers, the obligated speed tier to be tested for some locations may not be the same as the speed tier reported for that location in the HUBB.
 That is because the system uses a cascading logic that may select locations with higher speeds to fill a sample for testing at slower speeds if there are not enough locations with slower speeds reported in the HUBB.

 USAC encourages carriers to be sure that their broadband deployment information in the HUBB is as up-to-date, accurate and complete as possible before obtaining their random samples from the PMM.
 Carriers should first submit any new locations that have not yet been reported to the HUBB and make any necessary edits to latitude and longitude coordinates, address information and speed tier data to reflect network upgrades if they want those updates reflected in their random samples.
 Note that because some carriers participate in funds that start pre-testing before the fund’s first deployment milestone, there may be some carriers that are supposed to begin pre-testing but have no locations yet in the HUBB.
 These carriers are not required to conduct pre-testing until they have deployment data in the HUBB, but should plan to begin pre-testing within one quarter after they do.